steven-liou/tailslideReadmeDraft/README.md

 **Parameters:**

-- An object with key of `flagName` and value of a string representing the name of the feature flag for the new toggler to check whether the new feature is enabled
+- An object with key of `flagName` and a string value representing the name of the feature flag for the new toggler to check whether the new feature is enabled

 **Return Value:**